AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{Re-calibration helps reduce error.} To show the effect of in-flight re-calibration, we built online 3D models of the 7 large buildings mentioned above using \sysname with (w) and without (w/o) re-calibration in Airsim.
-In these experiments, we evaluate flight duration and reconstruction quality at low compression (3.8~Mbps upload bandwidth) using accuracy and completeness metrics. \tabref{tab:reconstruction_with_recalibration} shows that, on average, at the expense of only 18\% (150~seconds) longer flights, \sysname improves accuracy by 65\% (65~cm) and completeness by 55\% (20~cm) with re-calibration flights.
-Larger buildings (plus-shaped, H-shaped, and pentagonal) require longer aerial flights which accumulate higher drift.
+To show the effect of in-flight re-calibration, we compare reconstruction quality with (w) and without (w/o) recalibration in AirSim (\tabref{tab:reconstruction_with_recalibration}).
+Across our six buildings, on average, at the expense of 35\% (285~seconds) longer flights, \sysname improves accuracy by 70\% (28~cm) and completeness by 64\% (13~cm) with re-calibration flights.
+Larger buildings (tall rectangle, large rectangle, and pentagonal) require longer aerial flights which accumulate higher drift.
 This results in relatively more re-calibration flights and hence higher flight duration.
-Even so, \sysname is able to reconstruct these buildings accurately, demonstrating the importance of re-calibration.
+Apart from these large buildings which required two re-calibration flights, the remaining buildings require a single re-calibration flight.
+Even so, \sysname is able to reconstruct these buildings accurately (within cm-level accuracy and completeness), demonstrating the importance of re-calibration whilst in-flight.